egem/LibraryManagement/README.md

 ## Documentation

 All relevant documentation for this project can be found in the `doc` folder.
-The documents in this folder provide detailed information about the project setup, schema structure, and other relevant details.
+The documents in this folder provide detailed information about the project setup and other relevant details.

 ## Setup Instructions